madflojo/blog/posts/2014-12-23-building-self-healing-apps-with-saltapi.md

             print("Error calling for help: %s") % e.message
             return False

-The above code is very similar to the highstate function with the exception that the URL endpoint has changed to `/services/restart` and their is a new `POST` data key called `args` which contains `rethinkdb` the service in which we want to restart.
+The above code is very similar to the highstate function with the exception that the URL endpoint has changed to `/services/restart` (which utilizes the `reactor/services/restart.sls` template) and there is a new `POST` data key called `args` which contains `rethinkdb` the service in which we want to restart.

 Since we are adding the complexity of restarting the RethinkDB service we want to make sure that this call is not made too often.
 At the moment the best way to do this is to build that logic into the application itself.